Dashlane04/wasm_toolchain_wsl/README.md

 ---
 ### 📚 Setting up necessary build components

 * This example walks through integrating **Libsodium** for AES-256-GCM encryption within a WebAssembly toolchain.
-It outlines the process of compiling a native C/C++ library into a wasm-compatible format and organizing the output for use in JavaScript applications or Spring Boot projects.
+It outlines the process of compiling a native C++ library into a wasm-compatible format and organizing the output for use in JavaScript applications or Spring Boot projects.
 This is good for secure message transmission between clients for a realtime chatapp because encryption/decryption is handled with near native C/C++ performance.

 * After installing **Libsodium** in the `/home/<user>/...` directory, check if the directory already contains a `configure` file or not.
 This file is crucial for creating the `Makefile` as well as automatically configuring software source code packages to adapt to Unix-like systems.
 If not found, run the following bash code in the **Libsodium** package directory to generate: